Bihu: The Seven days

 It possibly derives from the Dimasa Kachari word formation ha (land) and char (move over): hachari.
 Villages could have more than one Husori band, and they would visit households in a village non-contiguous to itself, first singing carols at the Naamghar.
 The husari singers then visit individual households, by first announcing their arrival at the gate (podulimukh) with drum beats.
 The singers are traditionally welcomed into the courtyard where they sing the husori songs and perform a ring dance.
 At the end of the performance they are thanked with an offering dakshina of paan (betel leaf) tamul (areka nut) in a xorai (brass dish with stand), whereupon the singers bless the household for the coming year.
-If there is a bereavement in the family, or the family does not invite the husori singers due to an illness, the husori band offers blessings from podulimukh and move on.
-Generally the singers are all male.
+If there is a bereavement in the family, or the family does not invite the husori singers due to an illness, the husori band offers blessings from podulimukh and moves on.
+Generally, the singers are all male.

 Faat Bihu: This is a very old form of Bihu, characterized by spontaneity, popular in the Lakhimpur area of Assam.

 Mukoli Bihu: Young unmarried men and women attired in traditional golden silk muga dance the bihu and sing bihu songs in the open fields.
 The songs have themes of romance and sexual love, requited or unrequited.
-Sometimes the songs describe tragic events too but treated very lightly.
+Sometimes the songs describe tragic events too, but are treated very lightly.
 The dance celebrates female sexuality.

 Jeng Bihu dancers at Rongali Bihu celebration in Bangalore organized by Assam Association of Karnataka.

 Jeng Bihu: This is Bihu dance and song performed and watched only by women.
 The name "jeng" comes from the fact that in earlier days women in the villages used to surround the place of their performance with sticks dug into the ground called jeng in Assamese.
 It is also called gos tolor bihu (Bihu beneath the tree).

 Baisago: The Bodo-Kachari people celebrate for seven days—the first day for cattle (Magou), the second day for man (Mansoi) and ancestor worship, feasting, singing and merriment.
 Songs follow the same themes as the Bihu songs.